UITxWoodyNguyen/CTF/Reverse Engineering/Hard/No way out.md

 ![alt text](image-10.png)

-Now we can open `game` and see that we can go through walls and empty floors now.
+Now we can open `game` and see that we can go through walls and empty floors.

 ![alt text](image-11.png)

 After 10 levels, we got the flag `picoCTF{ur_4_w1z4rd_4844AD6f}`.